Growth: The Most Rigorous Law of Our Being

 The registration fee for Elmira 2022 – including all breakfasts, lunches, dinners, snacks, special receptions, and programs is:

 PLEASE READ BEFORE YOU REGISTER

 - CMTS will refund 100% of your registration and lodging fees if requested 7 days before Elmira 2022.
 (Thursday, July 28 is the last day to request and receive a refund)

 - ALL MEIER HALL ROOMS HAVE BEEN RESERVED.
-However, you can still register for the conference with the link below.

 - Please be aware that Meier Hall is a dormitory, not a professional hotel setting.
 Most rooms come with two beds and share a common bathroom.
 The rooms in Meier Hall are clean, air-conditioned, but simple and austere.
 Past Elmira quadrennial conference attendees have affectionally called this option “Mark Twain Summer Camp.”